AthensFramework/Core/doc/application-creation.md

 * (Optional) Install a template set:

   Framework comes with a set of functional, utilitarian templates for document layout and styling.
-This example uses a set of templates produced for the University of Washington.
-This example uses this set of templates, and if you're building for an organization licensed to use the University of Washington's brand assets then you can too.
+You can create your own templates or template packages to convey your unique brand and styling.
+This example uses the Athens Framework [example theme](https://github.com/AthensFramework/theme).

   If you don't have a set of templates to use, you can skip this step and create and install templates later; just changing one line of code in one file will update all of your pages to use your new templates!